 Coach screws have two measurements.
 The ‘M’ rating is the diameter of the screw thread, and the measure in mm is the length of the screw from head to tip.

-If, for example, you wanted to use M10 coach screws to fix a three quarter of an inch board into the end grain of another board, you would need to pass all the way through the first board and then go deep enough into the second board to get a good grip.
-Therefore, you would want to ensure that the length of your screw was at least one-and-a-half inches.
+If, for example, you wanted to use M10 coach screws to fix a three-quarter of an inch board into the end grain of another board, you would need to pass all the way through the first board and then go deep enough into the second board to get a good grip.
+Therefore, you would want to ensure that the length of the right screw for DIY project at least one-and-a-half inches.

 How deep the screw needs to go into the receiving board is partially dependent on the load type.

 There are two load types to consider when you are joining materials together, lateral and withdrawal.

 Lateral loads are when two boards that are joined together are subjected to a sliding pressure, for example in a kitchen cabinet with a sliding door.
 To account for lateral loads you will need to use a thicker screw.

 Withdrawal loads are when the two surfaces that are joined together are trying to be pulled apart.
 To compensate for a withdrawal load, you should increase the length of screw that is in the receiving material, or add more screws.

 If you are drilling into wood you can sometimes find that the wood splits.
 Therefore, it is a good idea to drill a hole that is slightly narrower than the thickness of your screw which you can then drive the screw into, rather than going straight ahead with drilling.
 This is sometimes known as a pilot hole.

 It can also be helpful to coat the threads of your screw with a little soap from a bar before beginning drilling, as this will act as a lubricant.
 This means both less effort for you, and less strain on the wood which is what can lead to splitting.